 This is a typical dish from Barcelona that you can only try if you happen to visit the city during winter, particularly from December through March.
 Calçots resemble huge green onions which are grilled over an open fire and served with romesco sauce on the side.
 The latter is a special sauce made of green peppers, garlic and nuts.
 In winter, you’ll see people roast calçots on makeshift barbecues in Barcelona’s streets.

 For dessert, look no further than the famous crema catalana, which is in essence Spain’s take on crème brûlée.
-Crema Catalana is a simple yet mouthwatering custard cream which, when eaten fresh, is absolutely delicious.
+Crema Catalana is a simple yet mouthwatering custard cream that, when eaten fresh, is absolutely delicious.